f5devcentral/vscode-f5/README.md

 Post template to fast engine via the command palette:  press `F1`, then filter/select `F5-Fast: Post mst as new fast template`.
 Change the folder name if needed, provide a template name.

 ```
-NOTE:  uploading a single template to an existing folder overwrites other templates.
+NOTE:  Uploading a single template to an existing folder overwrites other templates.
         The single template method is primarily for testing.
         It is recommended to upload template sets
 ```

 ### Uploading a template set